ystv/badger/README.md

 Note that, if you need to deploy database migrations, this will need to be done manually:
 1. Deploy a build containing the new migrations
 2. Find the `bowser-server-dev` (or eventually `bowser-server-prod`) job in the [Nomad UI](https://nomad.comp.ystv.co.uk/)
-3. Click "Exec" and open a shell in the `jobrunner` task
+3. Click "Exec" and open a shell in the `server` task
 4. Run `npx prisma migrate deploy --schema=./utility/prisma/schema.prisma`